 With over 20 years’ experience of HCL Notes/Domino, Paul has had the opportunity to focus on many of its key aspects, from development and administration, to integration and migrations.
 More recently, he has been involved with other cloud collaborative tools such as Microsoft 365 (formerly O365) and Google Workspace (formerly G Suite).

-Paul is also an avid supporter of Notes/Domino related user groups and actively assists them where he can.
-He has also occasionally spoken at several of these events about such diverse technologies as Progressive Web Apps (PWA’s) and GraphQL
+Paul is also an avid supporter of Notes/Domino user groups and actively assists them where he can.
+He has also occasionally spoken at several of these events about such diverse technologies as Progressive Web Apps (PWA’s), GraphQL and End-to-End (E2E) testing.

 Paul is passionate about ongoing learning and enjoys discovering and researching new and emerging technologies.
 In addition, he has also participated in several technical accreditation schemes, as well as a few non-technical accreditations, such as PRINCE2 (Foundation) in Project Management, and ITIL (Foundation) in IT Service Management.